 - Every hour or so, check the temperature of the Egg to ensure that it’s still around 110°C/225°F. Or use a temperature controller (see hints and tips below).

 - At this point the shoulder could be ready.
-Poke the shoulder with your finger, if it is quite wobbly, it’s ready.
+Poke the shoulder with your finger, if it’s wobbly, it’s ready.
 If not, keep cooking, it could take up to 96°C/205°F before it’s ready.

 - Remove the pork from the Egg, and let it rest for 15-20 mins.
 Then shred it apart with a pair of bear claws, as per the video above.